Repros Therapeutics: History

 After ceasing work on ImmuMax, Zonagen moved on to its third drug Vasomax, a disintegrating oral formulation of phentolamine.
-Realizing that Pfizer's Viagra was going to be a hit product, Zonagen hoped to ride its coattails with an erectile dysfunction drug of its own.
-However, unlike Pfizer, Zonagen repeated its experience from ImmuMax; it got a forty-year-old generic drug, phentolamine, dressed it up as something new, and acted as if it was a genuine Viagra competitor.
+Realizing that Pfizer's Viagra was going to be a hit product, Zonagen attempted to create a competing erectile dysfunction drug of its own.
+However, unlike Pfizer, Zonagen repeated its experience from ImmuMax; it got a forty-year-old generic drug, phentolamine, and attempted to use it as was a genuine Viagra competitor.
 While phentolamine was never proven to create erections by itself, Zonagen claimed that its formulation, simply phentolamine administered orally instead of in pill form, would work.
 Despite a failed Phase II trial in 1996 for Vasomax, the company proceeded to Phase III trials anyway.
 Once Schering-Plough pulled out of its partnership with Zonagen for Vasomax, Zonagen abandoned its New Drug Application for Vasomax.
 The company was left with little more than a corporate shell and a bunch of lawsuits.

-Joseph S. Podolski served as Chief Executive Officer and as a director since 1992.
+Joseph S. Podolski served as chief executive officer and as a director since 1992.
 He joined Zonagen in 1989 as Vice President of Operations.
 Previously, Podolski spent twelve years in various engineering, product development and manufacturing positions at G.D.
 Searle, a subsidiary of Monsanto Company.
 Before joining Monsanto, Podolski held positions in manufacturing, engineering, quality control and development of fine chemicals, antibiotics, pharmaceuticals and hospital products with Abbott Laboratories, Dearborn Chemical Company and Baxter Pharmaceuticals.
 Joseph S. Podolski, the man who led Zonagen through two decades, decided it was time for a name change.
 In 2006, Zonagen changed its name to Repros Therapeutics, started to develop other pharmaceutical products for the reproductive system, and began work on its fourth lead drug, Proellex.
 Proellex is a very similar drug to asoprisnil.
 Asoprisnil was developed by Germany-based Schering AG to treat endometriosis.
 Development was discontinued because the drug was causing thickening of the endometrium.
 Repros claimed that its time on the drug/off the drug approach will make a big difference in safety versus asoprisnil.
 Currently, products under clinical trial are Proellex and Androxal.
 None have been approved by the Food and Drug Administration as of mid-2010.
 Androxal consists of an isomer of Clomifene, which is already being used as a generic treatment for male hypogonadism.

 In December 2017, Allergan announced it was buying Repros Therapeutics.
 Repros now operates as a subsidiary of Allergan.
+Allergan was later acquired by Abbvie.